hemantsai17/Coffee-Machine/README.md

   </h3>

    <p align="center">
-  A simple coffeee biling app made with javascript and bulma
+  A simple coffee biling app made with javascript and bulma
     <br />
     <br />
      <a href="https://coffeemachine17.netlify.app/">View Demo</a>